rarocompany/elsolardelola/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 * Shortcodes
 * Different Styles, Positions for Mobile, Desktop
 * All pre-defined styles are customizable
-* Select style, customize to match the website design.
+* Select style and customize it to match the website design.

 [list of Styles](https://holithemes.com/plugins/click-to-chat/list-of-styles/)  |  ✏️[Customize Styles](https://holithemes.com/plugins/click-to-chat/customize-styles/)